 The grep command supports regular expression pattern.
-To search multiple words, use following syntax:
+We can easily grep two words or string using the grep/egrep command on Linux and Unix-like systems.
+To search multiple patterns, use the following syntax:

 grep 'word1\|word2\|word3' /path/to/file